CiscoDevNet/terraform-provider-sdwan/docs/index.md

 ### Optional

 - `insecure` (Boolean) Allow insecure HTTPS client.
 This can also be set as the SDWAN_INSECURE environment variable.
 Defaults to `true`.
-- `password` (String, Sensitive) Password for the SD-WAN vManage account.
+- `password` (String, Sensitive) Password for the SD-WAN Manager account.
 This can also be set as the SDWAN_PASSWORD environment variable.
 - `retries` (Number) Number of retries for REST API calls.
 This can also be set as the SDWAN_RETRIES environment variable.
 Defaults to `3`.
-- `url` (String) URL of the Cisco SD-WAN vManage device.
+- `url` (String) URL of the Cisco SD-WAN Manager device.
 This can also be set as the SDWAN_URL environment variable.
-- `username` (String) Username for the SD-WAN vManage account.
+- `username` (String) Username for the SD-WAN Manager account.
 This can also be set as the SDWAN_USERNAME environment variable.